Tehlu/blog/README.md

 Python must use a 4 tabs indent on each level.
 No mixing of tabs and spaces.
 Js has just best practices(similar to Python btw) but no indent requirements.
 Examples: space after commas in list, space between Classes(2), methods(1) etc

+Use Case
+Python is popular in Data Science, Machine Learning, and IOT JS is mainly used in web applications.